Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Path integral analysis

 \section{Path integral analysis}

-In the previous Section, we attended the constrained Hamiltonian analysis of the time-dependent Hamiltonian given in (\ref{OldHamilt}) using Dirac method for constrained systems.
-In this section, we will study the path integral formulation of this system using the action given in (\ref{IniAction}).
-In this case, the extended phase space formalism, allows us to consider the transformation (\ref{CTEPhaseS}) as a canonical transformation on each of the infinitesimal intervals in which the quantum extended phase space is split.
-It will be explained, in this way, that the boundary term given in (\ref{NewS}) is the result of this transformation and that it is a generalization of the term reported in \cite{chetouani1989generalized}.
+In the previous section, we considered the constrained Hamiltonian analysis of the time-dependent Hamiltonian given in (\ref{OldHamilt}) using Dirac's formalism.
+This section considers the path integral formulation of this system using the action given in (\ref{IniAction}).
+It is worth mentioning that we can also implement Dirac's quantization procedure; using operators, this way of quantization was implemented in \cite{Fahn}.
+In our case, the extended phase space formalism allows us to consider the transformation (\ref{CTEPhaseS}) as a canonical transformation on each of the infinitesimal intervals in which the quantum-extended phase space is split.
+It will be explained, in this way, that the boundary term given in (\ref{NewS}) is the result of this transformation and that it coincides with the term reported in \cite{chetouani1989generalized}.

 Consider the amplitude given by